giaabaoo/Vector-Space-Model/README.md

 certifi==2020.6.20 <br>

-Please also run the following block to install nltk stopwords list:
+Please also run the following block to install the nltk stopwords list:
 ```
 import nltk
 nltk.download('stopwords')